ademuri/Voron-Documentation/sourcing_faq.md

 ### What lube should I use?

 The currently recommended lube for the linear rails is Mobilux EP1 or EP2, or the NLGI equivalents.
+PTFE-based lubes (like Super Lube) work, but do not last as long as EP1 or EP2.
 Either Super Lube or EP1/2 is recommended for the extruder gears.

 ### What kind of bolts are what?